Heart & Vascular Institute

 More than 6 million people in the United States have congestive heart failure.
 Though a serious health condition, you can live a healthy and productive life with congestive heart failure.
-At Heart & Vascular Institute in Dearborn, Detroit, and Southfield, Michigan, the award-winning cardiology team uses advanced procedures and proven medical techniques to help you manage your congestive heart failure.
+At Heart & Vascular Institute in Wayne, Dearborn, Detroit, and Southfield, Michigan, the award-winning cardiology team uses advanced procedures and proven medical techniques to help you manage your congestive heart failure.
 To schedule a consultation, contact the office by phone or book an appointment online today.

 Congestive heart failure, also known more simply as heart failure, is a condition in which your heart isn’t able to pump enough oxygen-rich blood to your organs and body parts.